Quickly build dynamic landing pages to help your users navigate and engage with sections of your website by using the View Block.

 Project Site Request

-Faculty or Staff Yale NetID holders can request to have a non-academic project site in Canvas.
+Faculty or Staff Yale NetID holders can request to have a non-degree project site in Canvas.

 -